Pierre Sikivie: Academic career

 Sikivie completed his Licencie en Sciences from University of Liège, Belgium in 1970 and completed his Ph.D. in Physics under Feza Gürsey from Yale University in 1975 with thesis Lepton and Hadron Spectra in Universal Gauge Theories.
 He was a research associate at Dept. of Phys., Univ. of Maryland from 1975 to 1977 and at SLAC from 1977 to 1979.
 He became Senior Fellow at CERN from 1979 to 1981 and assistant professor at University of Florida from 1981 to 1984.
 He became an associate professor of physics at University of Florida in 1984, and promoted to professor in 1988.
 He received his present title of "Distinguished Professor" in 2012.
 He is the 2020 recipient of the Sakurai Prize and the 2025 recipient of the Galileo Galilei Medal.

 In 1994 Sikivie was elected a Fellow of the American Physical Society.
 He was a Guggenheim Fellow for the academic year 1997–1998.
+In 2026 he was elected to National Academy of Sciences.